 The root צבה (saba III) is also unused, but it yields the following derivations:

 - The masculine noun צבי (sebi), assumed to denote a gazelle (2 Samuel 2:18, Proverbs 6:5).
 This noun is obviously connected to the above in that a gazelle is a herd animal.
 Also note that this noun is spelled and pronounced exactly the same as the noun צבי (sebi) meaning beauty.

-- The feminine noun צביה (sebiya), also meaning gazelle (Song 4:5 only).
+- The feminine noun צביה (sebiya), also meaning gazelle (Song of Solomon 4:5 only).

 The unused root צבב (sbb I) may have something to do with an Assyrian noun meaning cart.
 In the Bible only the derived masculine noun צב (sab) remains, which is supposed to denote some kind of transportation device, like a cart.
 It occurs only two times: Numbers 7:3 and Isaiah 66:20.

 The unused root צבב (sbb II) may have something to do with an Arabic verb that means to cleave to the ground.
 An Arabic noun derived from that verb denotes some kind of large lizard.
 In the Bible only one derivative of this root remains: the masculine noun צב (sab), thought to mean lizard.
 This noun occurs only once, in Leviticus 11:29, in a list of unclean animals.